mjboth/LightBike/README.md

 The PPU runs on its own clock speed, and will refresh the background when it wants to (60 times per second on NTSC).
 In addition, I cannot write directly to the PPU, I can only effectively change the **PPU Address Register** (by writing 2 bytes to Address $2006) then send a single byte value to the PPU [Address $2007], which will store the value whereever the address register is currently pointing.
 Due to these two factors, the PPU cannot reload the entire background when it needs to update how the grid will look.
 If we were to try, I would need to use the PPU address register to point to the Name Table while I send it the tile information to draw, and then repeat this step 1024 times since that's how many times the nested loop runs.
 Before the nested loop would be half finished, the PPU would take back control of its address register and start moving it around to redraw the entire screen while the CPU is still trying to update the Name Table with more tile information.
 The PPU address register gets out of sync with both the CPU and PPU changing it at the same time, and the screen gets torn apart everytime it refreshes.

 To fix this, the CPU onlys update the Name Table tile that a bike is located on instead of updating the entire 960 byte table everytime.
 Using the pointer variables that store the bike's location on the grid, the PPU address register is set to point at that tile's location in the PPU.
 Then the tile needed is fetched from grid, gets shipped off to the PPU, and the PPU address register gets set back to its original value.
 A single tile is updated and the screen doesn't flicker anymore.

-####### The Stack:

-The Stack begins at address $01FF and grows downward towards where I have my variables stored [Address $0000+].
-It only stores one thing: return addresses.
-Everytime Jump to Subroutine (JSR [Label]) is used, it stores the Program Counter's value into the stack, decreases the stack pointer by 2 bytes, then jumps the PC to the location of the label.
-When Return from Subroutine (RTS) is read it pops two bytes off the stack, places them in the Program Counter, then increments the stack pointer by 2 bytes.
-It's the 6502's version of call and return commands used in x86 assembly today.

-This is important because I needed to create a variable of at least 1024 bytes in size (0x0400) to represent the current state of the **grid** (more on this later).
-However, creating this variable as the same relative location as the other variables [Starting Address $0000] would result in overwriting the stack [Address $01FF].
-So I had to relocate the grid array to begin at Address $0300 instead.
-I couldn't move all the variables to that location as **pointerLo** and **pointerHi** need to reamin in the zero-page [Addresses $0000 - $00FF] to perform indirect indexing.